J.P. Crawford Player Props: Mariners vs. Athletics

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .373 this season while batting .238 with 18 walks and 14 runs scored.
+- Crawford is batting .230 with seven doubles, a home run and 19 walks.

-- He ranks 124th in batting average, 39th in on base percentage, and 137th in slugging among the qualified hitters in MLB play.
+- He ranks 133rd in batting average, 49th in on base percentage, and 143rd in slugging among the qualified batters in MLB action.

-- In 50.0% of his games this season (14 of 28), Crawford has picked up at least one hit, and in five of those games (17.9%) he recorded more than one.
+- In 48.3% of his games this year (14 of 29), Crawford has picked up at least one hit, and in five of those games (17.2%) he recorded more than one.

-- He has gone deep in one of 28 games, and in 1% of his plate appearances.
+- He has homered in one of 29 games, and in 0.9% of his plate appearances.

-- Crawford has driven in a run in five games this year (17.9%), including two games with multiple runs batted in.
+- In five games this season (17.2%), Crawford has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 39.3% of his games this season, with more than one run scored in 10.7%.
+- In 11 of 29 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.